carldamey/solitaire-v2/README.md

 - Make selected card's outline more visible
 - Add table of contents to README
 - Signify amount of cards in draw pile & waste pile
+- Finalize scoring system
+- Fix Draw Piles in place, as not to move when the tableau expands

 ## Current Bugs
 - Victory screen does not reset when resetting game